mrchowmein/Restaurant_Service_Simulator/README.md

 The simulator will simulate the following algorithms: First come first serve, Last come last serve, Shortest service time first, Round robin, multilevel priority, and multilevel priority with preemption.

 Inputs:
 Each input file will represent a resturant's service session.
 For the sake of simplicity, we will start at time zero.
-Each line of the input represents a customer, customer's arrival time, their estimated required waiter service time, base waiter service burst and base customer-activity burst.
+Each line of the input represents a customer, customer's arrival time, their estimated required waiter service time (in seconds), base waiter service burst and base customer-activity burst.

 Outputs:
 We will print out each customer's statistics in a table.
 The print out format as follows: